 Familiarity in the use of software applications and an interest in the more technical aspects of IT i.e. networking.
 A level of Mathematics which equates to Leaving Certificate Ordinary level is also required.
 As this course has weekly online exams of a technical nature, a willingness to work hard and the ability to invest the time required, outside the classroom, to ensure success.
 You will be responsible for securing an appropriate off site work placement before the beginning of the course.

 Surveys have shown serious and increasing shortages of Networking personnel in all developed countries, including Ireland.
 This ensures excellent job opportunities in the ICT (Information & Communications Technology) industry.
 Students who successfully complete their studies can enter year 2 of B.Sc. degree in Computing in Institute of Technology Blanchardstown, through Advanced Entry.
-Students may also progress to participating Higher Education Institutions (HEI’s) through the QQI Higher Education Links Scheme.
+This applies also to Networking Technologies Degree in DIT & Computing in Dundalk IT.
+(Dkit) Students may also progress to participating Higher Education Institutions (HEI’s) through the QQI Higher Education Links Scheme.